 Ever since I tried making wings at home, I’ve been obsessed.
 I made chicken wings the first time with a stout beer and mustard glaze.
 Delicious, and I’ve been trying some new ways to glaze them.
 The cooking of the wings is the same, dredge in cornstarch and fry them up.
 I’ve tried a glaze from my favorite grocery, a hot honey glaze, and now this apricot concoction.

 These really aren’t too spicy, in fact, the glaze has a kick but mellows somewhat when tossed on the wings.
-I use a little homemade jam, I’m assuming store-bought would work just fine, and add cayenne, lime zest and juice, garlic and a little smoked cumin.
+I like to use homemade apricot jam, but store-bought works just fine, and add cayenne, lime zest and juice, garlic and a little smoked cumin.
 Toss the hot wings in this mixture to coat and I’m telling you, delish.

-You could use honey instead of the apricot jam and omit the smoked cumin.
-Hot honey wings are super good too, a little spicier.
+You could use honey instead of the apricot jam and omit the smoked cumin (or try smoked paprika).
+Hot honey wings are super good, too!
 I love them both ways, with blue cheese dressing.

 I’m sure I’ll keep on with my wing obsession and come up with some more glazes.
 Try these hot apricot glazed wings, you’ll love them.
-We have them for dinner, they’d also be perfect for the big game day or party.
-Happy summer!
+We have them for dinner, they’d also be perfect for the big game day or any kind of party.
+Enjoy, Kelly

 - 2 tablespoons apricot jam ~ or honey